-First Chair Trial Experience:
+First Chair Trial Experience

-Successfully defended an information technology company against former shareholder’s claims seeking $1.4 million in restitution for services allegedly performed.
+Successfully defended an information technology company against a former shareholder’s claims seeking $1.4 million in restitution for services allegedly performed.
 The jury returned a defense verdict and the court entered a take-nothing judgment.
 Cause No. 2008-48663, Alzo Preyear v.
 Kumar Kansasamy and Advanced Platinium Solutions, in the District Court of Harris County, Texas, 281st Judicial District.

-Obtained writ of eviction and award of attorneys’ fees in favor of commercial real estate client following bench trial on alleged oral modifications to written lease.
+Obtained writ of eviction and award of attorneys’ fees in favor of a commercial real estate client following a bench trial on alleged oral modifications to a written lease.
 Successfully defended the trial court judgment on appeal.
 Taj Mohamed v.
 D. 1050, 464 S.W.3d 737 (Tex.
 App.—Houston [1st Dist.]
 2015, no pet.).

-Second Chair Trial Experience:
+Second Chair Trial Experience

 Arbitrated claims on behalf of call center service company against electricity provider for failure to perform pursuant to service agreement, obtaining a $2.3 million dollar arbitration award.
 Confirmed in Cause No. 2014-56571, AP Gas and Electric, LLC v.
 AP Holdings, LLC, in the 234th District Court of Harris County, Texas.

 Obtained permanent injunction, including full award of attorneys’ fees, to enforce restrictive covenant in commercial real estate dispute.
-Successfully defended appeal.
+Successfully defended the case on appeal.
 Albataineh v.
 Eshtehardi, No. 01-12-00671-CV, 2013 WL 1858864 (Tex.
 App.—Houston [1st Dist.]
 May 2, 2013, no pet.)

-Represents several general contractors in construction litigation and pre-litigation relating to fund trapping, retainage, and mechanic/materialmen claims under the Texas Property Code.
+Represented several general contractors in construction litigation and pre-litigation relating to fund trapping, retainage, and mechanic/materialmen claims under the Texas Property Code.